Frank J. Sprague

 Frank Julian Sprague (July 25, 1857 – October 25, 1934) was an American inventor who contributed to the development of the electric motor, electric railways, and electric elevators.
-His contributions were especially important in promoting urban development by increasing the size cities could reasonably attain (through better transportation) and by allowing greater concentration of business in commercial sections (through use of electric elevators in skyscrapers).
+His contributions were especially important in promoting urban development by increasing the size cities could reasonably attain (through better transportation) and by allowing greater concentration of business in commercial sections (through the use of electric elevators in skyscrapers).
 He became known as the "father of electric traction".
 Demonstrating an aptitude for science and mathematics, Sprague secured an appointment to the U.S. Naval Academy in 1874 and, after graduation in 1878 and 2 years at sea, resigned to pursue his career in electrical engineering.

 Early life and education

-Sprague was born in Milford, Connecticut, in 1857 to David Cummings Sprague and Frances Julia King Sprague, a school teacher His mother died when he was ten, and was sent by his father to live with an aunt in New York.
+Sprague was born in Milford, Connecticut, in 1857 to David Cummings Sprague and Frances Julia King Sprague, a school teacher.
+His mother died when he was ten, and he was sent by his father to live with an aunt in New York.
 He attended Drury High School in North Adams, Massachusetts, and excelled in mathematics.
-After graduating high school, Sprague went to Springfield, Massachusetts, to take an entrance exam for West Point, but somehow unexpectedly was taking the four day entrance exam for the United States Naval Academy in Annapolis, Maryland.
-He got the highest score (twelve others took the exam), and to go to the school he needed to borrow money.
+After graduating high school, Sprague went to Springfield, Massachusetts, to take an entrance exam for West Point, but somehow unexpectedly was taking the four-day entrance exam for the United States Naval Academy in Annapolis, Maryland.
+He got the highest score (twelve others took the exam), and to go to the school, he needed to borrow money.
 A local contractor and a bank loaned him four thousand dollars, and he travelled to Maryland.
 There, he graduated seventh (out of thirty-six) in the class of 1878.